 Nearly 16.1 million adults in the United States are diagnosed with depression each year, with many more remaining undiagnosed.
-At Pacific Neuropsychiatric Specialists, with offices in Huntington Beach, Orange, Dana Point, and Costa Mesa, California, the team of experienced providers offers comprehensive care for depression, including transcranial magnetic stimulation (TMS).
+At Pacific Neuropsychiatric Specialists, with offices in Orange County, Huntington Beach, Orange, Dana Point, and Costa Mesa, California, the team of experienced providers offers comprehensive care for depression, including transcranial magnetic stimulation (TMS).
 This noninvasive treatment is ideal for depressive symptoms not relieved by other therapies.
 If medications aren’t working for your depression, call our office to learn more about transcranial magnetic stimulation.

 Transcranial magnetic stimulation (TMS), also known as repetitive transcranial magnetic stimulation (rTMS) is a noninvasive procedure that uses magnetic fields to stimulate nerve cells in your brain that control mood.
 The rapid pulses of electromagnetic energy produce long-lasting changes in the brain.

 TMS may be useful for treating symptoms of depression when other therapies such as medications and talk therapy aren’t working.

 The team at Pacific Neuropsychiatric Specialists performs transcranial magnetic stimulation sessions right in the office.
 You can expect to wear earplugs while you relax in a reclining chair during your treatment.